writethedocs/www/docs/conf/portland/2018/cfp.rst

 **The deadline for submitting proposals is Midnight PST on January 08, 2018.**

-We'll let you know if your proposal has been accepted by late January.
+We'll let you know if your proposal has been accepted by the end of January.

 Conference goals
 ----------------